Michigan Alcohol Screening Test (MAST)

 • Addiction specialists

-Earlier, we mentioned that alcohol use disorder may not exactly be isolated cases but can in fact be part of a much bigger problem, so the following professionals may also use this test:
+Earlier, we mentioned that alcohol use disorder may not precisely be an isolated case but can be part of a much bigger problem, so the following professionals may also use this test:

 • Primary care physicians